fourier-space/Computing-2-Applications/Module_and_assessment/README.md

   * Provides a web browser based user interface for the chosen game.
 * **Excellent:**
   * User interface is clean and intuitive.
-  * ~~Follows accessibility guidelines.
-(E.g. with attention to semantic markup, keyboard access, contrast and colour-blindness, etc. – Use the audit tools to identify issues)~~
-  * ~~Handles an Ajax interaction with the server using promises.~~
+  * Handles an appropriate range of input or timer events.
+  * The interface represents and allows interaction at all reasonably accessible game states.
   * Project separates structural (html), styling (css), and behavioural (javascript) code.
+  * The interface references the game module for access to its functions, without implementing game logic itself.
+  * Follows accessibility guidelines.
+(E.g. with attention to semantic markup, keyboard access, contrast and colour-blindness, etc. – Use the audit tools to identify issues)

 Components will be marked as:
 |  |  |